aayla-secura/tes-0MQ/README.md

 ticks, `gt`.
 New subscriptions will start receiving counts at the next batch of `gt` (potentially waiting for `2*gt - 1` tick periods).

-The global tick number can be configured by a REQ port, see below.
+The global tick number can be configured by a REQ port, see [Global tick number configuration](#global-tick-number-configuration).

 A subscription may request its own private tick counter, `lt`, in which case counting begins immediately and counts are published every `lt` ticks.

+#### Subscription pattern

 A valid subscription is a string of coma separated tokens, as follows: